Hi there, my name is Saeah.

 This awareness grew with my own dissatisfaction at my hundred hour work weeks, terrible interpersonal relationships, and growing anxiety.
 Then a stress related injury in my late 20s created another period of self-questioning.
 The Imperfectionist grew from there.
 At first, the site was a reflection of my own conditioning.
 What are my goals?
 What meticulous planning and over-tasking can I do to achieve as much external validation as possible?
 How many subscribers can I get?
 And over the years, I’ve cycled from working on it like a maniac to pretending like it doesn’t exist.
 And looking back, the periods of progress on the site were never sustainable because I was doing it for the wrong reasons.
 I’ve learned that much of what I thought was important for the site doesn’t really matter, and now, the entire focus of the website is my own intrinsic growth.

 The Imperfectionist is a very personal project.
-I’m happiest when I’m learning and when I’m building things, whether it’s words on a page, friendships, or crafting things from wood or yarn.
+I’m happiest when I’m learning and when I’m building things.
 The Imperfectionist is simply a place for me to digest and share the things I’ve learned, so I can revisit it in the future.
 It’s my personal toolbox for creative and personal growth.
 My greatest hope is that one or two of you will find it useful in your own life.
-But if you think it’s garbage, that’s okay too.
-I don’t take it personally.

 Some of the things that I think and write about: